bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 **Use of Apache Kafka, T-streams or TCP as an input source of events**.
 External systems feed SJ-Platform with events via a list of supported interfaces.
 Right now it supports several of them.

 The first is **TCP**.
-The method allows developers design custom protocol to receive events from external systems, deduplicate them and place into processing pipeline.
+The method allows developers to design a custom protocol to receive events from external systems, deduplicate them and place into processing pipeline.

 The second is **Apache Kafka**.
 Apache Kafka is the de-facto standard for message queueing, so we support it in SJ-Platform providing 3rd party applications with common integration interface.